linuxreader/linuxreader.github.io/content/booknotes/Master Reading List.md

 - [x] The Obesity Code: Unlocking the Secrets of Weight Loss (Why Intermittent Fasting Is the Key to Controlling Your Weight
 - [ ] The Little Book of Quitting Caffeine: Freedom From Addiction
 - [ ] Meat Is for Pussies: A How-To Guide for Dudes Who Want to Get Fit, Kick Ass, and Take Names
-- [ ] Caffeine Blues: Wake Up to the Hidden Dangers of America's #1 Drug
+- [x] Caffeine Blues: Wake Up to the Hidden Dangers of America's #1 Drug
 - [ ] Why We Sleep: Unlocking the Power of Sleep and Dreams and Building a Strong Foundation for Enhancing Performance
 - [ ] Deskbound: Standing Up to a Sitting World
-Mega Brain Power: Transform Your Life With Mind Machines and Brain Nutrients
 - [ ] Ready to Run: Unlocking Your Potential to Run Naturally
 - [ ] 5/3/1: The Simplest and Most Effective Training System for Raw Strength
 - [ ] Skinny Bitch: A No-Nonsense, Tough-Love Guide for Savvy Girls Who Want to Stop Eating Crap and Start Looking Fabulous!
 - [x] The Starch Solution: Eat the Foods You Love, Regain Your Health, and Lose the Weight for Good!
-- [ ] The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief] Becoming a Supple Leopard: The Ultimate Guide to Resolving Pain, Preventing Injury, and Optimizing Athletic Performance
+- [ ] The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief]
+- [ ] Becoming a Supple Leopard: The Ultimate Guide to Resolving Pain, Preventing Injury, and Optimizing Athletic Performance
 - [x] How Not to Die: Discover the Foods Scientifically Proven to Prevent and Reverse Disease
 - [ ] Becoming a Supple Leopard 2nd Edition: The Ultimate Guide to Resolving Pain, Preventing Injury, and Optimizing Athletic Performance
 - [ ] Improve the Quality of Your Life - Why Live in Pain?
 ### Money
-- [ ] Who Owns the Ice House? : Eight Life Lessons From an Unlikely Entrepreneur How To Make More Money Serving: Your Step by Step Guide for Increasing Tips How to Become an Excellent Server: Earn a Tip Above 20% Every Time Service That Sells!: The Art of Profitable Hospitality The Renegade Server: Uncommon Strategies for Making more Money in 21st Century Food Service Earn More Tips On Your Very Next Shift...Even If You're a Bad Waiter Server Sales Training: Grow your restaurant's profits with minimal effort.
+- [ ] Who Owns the Ice House? : Eight Life Lessons From an Unlikely Entrepreneur
+- [ ] How To Make More Money Serving: Your Step by Step Guide for Increasing Tips
+- [ ] How to Become an Excellent Server: Earn a Tip Above 20% Every Time
+- [ ] Service That Sells!: The Art of Profitable Hospitality
+- [ ] The Renegade Server: Uncommon Strategies for Making more Money in 21st Century Food Service
+- [ ] Earn More Tips On Your Very Next Shift...Even If You're a Bad Waiter
+- [ ] Server Sales Training: Grow your restaurant's profits with minimal effort.
 Restaurants; Secrets to Success Book 1
 - [ ] What Rich People Know & Desperately Want to Keep Secret
 - [ ] The Millionaire Fastlane: Crack the Code to Wealth and Live Rich for a Lifetime!
 - [ ] The Richest Man in Babylon